DNNCommunity/DNNDocs/content/administrators/recyclebin/empty-recycle-bin/index.md

 # Empty the Recycle Bin

+>[!NOTE]
-Note: The Empty Recycle Bin button purges (permanently deletes) all items.
+> The Empty Recycle Bin button purges (permanently deletes) all items.
 To purge a specific type of item, go to the tab for the item type.

 ## Steps